Chocolate Cupcakes

 Then stir in your dry ingredients, stirring just until combined.
 You want to make sure to not overmix at this point otherwise your cupcakes will come out chewy and dense.

-Then you need to add in your boiling water.
+Then you need to add in your the hot coffee.
 The batter will be thin, don’t worry!
 It’s supposed to be.
-The water is going to help make these cupcakes VERY moist.
+The coffee is going to help make these cupcakes VERY moist.

 To fill your cupcake pans, I find it easiest to pour the batter into a liquid measuring cup and pour then into my cupcake pans.